Zoran Planinić: Professional career

 In the 1999–2000 season, he started his professional career on loan to Benston Zagreb.

 He returned to Cibona Zagreb in 2000 and he was named the Croatian League MVP in 2001.
 He stayed with Cibona until 2003.

 In the 2003 NBA draft, the 6 ft 7 in (in shoes), 210 lb point guard/shooting guard was drafted 22nd overall by the New Jersey Nets.
 In three NBA seasons he averaged 4 points, 1.4 rebounds and 1.1 assists per game.
 Planinić's three NBA seasons were not notable, with his only distinguishing moment coming in the 2005–06 season, when he hit a spectacular full-court, 77-foot, 3rd-quarter-ending buzzer beater at a home win, on 9 November 2005, against the Utah Jazz.

 Planinić's final NBA game was Game 2 of the 2006 Eastern Conference Semi-finals on 10 May 2006 against the Miami Heat.
-New Jersey would lose the game 89 - 111 with Planinić recording 1 assist and 1 steal.
-Miami then won the next 3 games and eliminated the Nets from the playoffs.
+New Jersey lost the game 89 - 111 with Planinić recording 1 assist and 1 steal.

 In the summer of 2006, Planinić and the Nets agreed to a buyout, in which he was sent back to Europe to spend the season with TAU Cerámica of the Spanish ACB League, a team that also featured talented NBA prospect Tiago Splitter.
 With TAU Cerámica, Planinić won the Spanish Supercup championship in both 2006 and 2007, and the Spanish League championship in 2008.

 On 25 June 2008 Planinić signed a two-year contract with the Russian Superleague A club CSKA Moscow.
-On 17 June 2010 he decided to sign a 2+1 contract with the Russian PBL club BC Khimki.
+On 17 June 2010, he signed a 2+1 year contract with the Russian PBL club BC Khimki.

 On 27 July 2013 he signed a two-year contract with Anadolu Efes.
 In January 2014, he hit a long-range buzzer beater in the last second of the game to defeat Olimpia Milano by a score of 61–60.
 In his first season with the team, he averaged 8.4 points and 3.7 assists, over 23 EuroLeague games.
 In the summer of 2014, Dušan Ivković was appointed as Efes' head coach, and Planinić lost his place in the team.
 Despite that, he was still under contract for the 2014–15 season.